 No matter which path you choose, you’ll need to continue developing your UX skills throughout your career.
 New modes of user interaction will come along—as well as new technologies such as voice recognition and augmented reality—so you should at least be aware of any emerging design subspecialties, even if you’re not fluent in them.
 Expect to become a life-long learner, ask your boss for a training budget, read industry blogs and magazines, attend UX conferences, and recognize what you don’t know.

-Stay tuned for Part 2 of this series, in which I’ll discuss certificate programs and graduate degrees for both UX professionals and aspiring job changers.
+Please stay tuned for Part 2 of this series, in which I’ll discuss certificate programs and graduate degrees for both UX professionals and aspiring job changers, and Part 3, in which I’ll look at the future of UX design education.